Clare Polkinghorne: International career

-Polkinghorne was selected for the Australian women's football Matildas soccer team which qualified for the Tokyo 2020 Olympics.
+Polkinghorne was selected for the Australian Matildas football team which qualified for the Tokyo 2020 Olympics.
 The Matildas advanced to the quarter-finals with one victory and a draw in the group play.
-In the quarter-finals they beat Great Britain 4-3 after extra time.
+In the quarter-finals they beat Great Britain 4–3 after extra time.
 However, they lost 1–0 to Sweden in the semi-final and were then beaten 4–3 in the bronze medal playoff by USA.
-Full details.